experimentarium/times/docs/part-4/04-results-attributes.md

   - Regional total discounted system cost
 * - Reg_wobj
   - r
   - Regional total discounted system cost by cost type (uc_n).
-(See Table XX below for cost types.)
 * - Time_NPV
   -
   - Present value of the time in each model period (t) by region (r), with s=\'ANNUAL\' and uc_n=\'COST\'/\'LEVCOST\' depending on whether the \$SET ANNCOST LEV reporting option has been used.